syncfusion-content/blazor-docs/blazor/accordion/how-to/add-remove-accordion-items.md

 ---
 layout: post
 title: Add/Remove Accordion items in Blazor Accordion Component | Syncfusion
-description: Checkout and learn here all about Add/Remove Accordion items in Syncfusion Blazor Accordion component and more.
+description: Checkout and learn here all about how to add/remove Accordion items in Syncfusion Blazor Accordion component and more.
 platform: Blazor
 control: Accordion
 documentation: ug